pvictor222/computorv1/README.md

 Project from 42 School
 Made with Julia language

+TODO

 *How it works*
 - The program asks a user for a polynom of the form : 'a * X^0 + b * X^1 = c * X^2'.
-- If the polynomial degree is 0, 1 or 2, it solves the polynom (if possible).
+- If the polynomial degree is 0, 1 or 2, it solves the polynom.
 - The users are asked whether they want to print a plot of the equation (if it can be solved).

 ![images/Capture%20d’écran%202020-11-02%20à%2015.07.32.png](images/Capture%20d’écran%202020-11-02%20à%2015.07.32.png)